 Only one more day before we can officially say goodbye to Winter and hello to Spring.
-Unfortunately the seasons take their sweet time in making the shift change, but it won’t be long until we can put our winter boots and sweaters away.
-It does help that Easter is earlier this year.
+Unfortunately, the seasons take their sweet time in making the shift change, but it won’t be long until we can put our winter boots and sweaters away.
+It does help when Easter is on the horizon.

-Today’s dish is Ham and Potato Soup, a great way to use the left over ham bone from your upcoming Easter Dinner.
+Today’s dish is Hearty Irish Ham and Potato Soup, a great way to use the leftover ham bone from your upcoming Easter Dinner.

 Chatting with Cooking’s Most Famous Bow Tie

-I am always amazed the power of the internet and the far reaching love of Downton food.
+I am always amazed by the power of the internet and the far-reaching love of Downton food.
 I recently interviewed with a magazine in Norway and today I chat with Christopher Kimball of America’s Test Kitchen for an upcoming radio broadcast.
 I will link to the broadcast once it is up and live.

 - 1 cup left over ham, finely chopped if your bone has been picked pretty clean

 - 2 stalks celery chopped